 COVID-19 Virus Screening Program: Yale is offering a screening program to Yale faculty, staff, and trainees who have been authorized to return to campus and who do not have symptoms of COVID-19.
 The screening, which is voluntary and free of charge, is available as a drive-thru or walk-up service in the Prospect Sachem Garage.
 Please visit COVID-19 Screening Program for additional details.
 An appointment is required.

-Yale Shuttle: To allow for physical distancing, Yale Shuttle will be operating at approximately 25% of rider capacity on a limited number of routes.
-Although we generally encourage public transportation, for the next few months you may want to walk, bike or take a car to work.
-Through August 31, everyone required to work on campus will be allowed to park for free at Yale lots.
+Yale Shuttle: To allow for physical distancing, Yale Shuttle is operating at reduced capacity on a limited number of routes.
+Although Yale generally encourages public transportation, for the next few months you may want to walk, bike, or take a car to work.

 Please visit the Parking and Transportation Options page to stay updated on changes to schedules and services.